MastodonC/witan.httpapi/docs/api.md

 The file upload aspect of the Witan API is not uploading files in the traditional sense.
 The API provides a mechanism to generate a URL and file id to upload a file to.
 The actual uploading of the file, and how that is executed, is up to you.

+There are three main steps to uploading a file and its metadata to Witan via the API.

 ### Step 1 - Generate your receipt-id.

 Assuming that you have logged in and have an auth token the first step is to do a POST to the `/api/file/upload` endpoint.